bookiza/bookiza.old.docs/_posts/2018-07-26-structure.md

 ## Layout
 The `templates` folder is where all the layout and structure level markup and scripts live.
-Values placed inside templates get applied across all the pages of a book, so this is an ideal place to choose web fonts and typography of your book.
+Code and style rules placed inside `templates` folder get applied across all the pages of a book, so this is an ideal place to choose web-fonts and typography on your book.

 Learn more about [strong layout](https://bubblin.io/docs/layouts) templates.

 ## Assets

-Using
+Assets folder is where all your static assets like images, illustrations or libraries of the book (or comics or magazine) will go.
+As a convention the `assets` folder will not hold the Cover and Banner art of your book though.

+All resources need to be checked-in and hot-linked via `rawgit` or an asset hosting provider like [Cloudinary](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/ol3vwq9ouquwqhg5etjd) (recommended referral link).
+Using a Content Delivery Network (CDN) to deliver images at right resolution and size dynamically helps your readers get to reading the book faster, especially on high latency networks.

 ## Cover

-## CDN resources
+The cover-art (450px x 610px) for your book and its banner (1400px x 800px) will go into the `Cover` folder.
+These images are uploaded via the Cover page of your Superbook on Bubblin.